Cray-HPE/docs-csm/operations/node_management/Add_additional_Air-Cooled_Cabinets_to_a_System.md

     echo ${HARDWARE_TOPOLOGY_ASSISTANT_FILES}
     ```

-1. If desired inspect the changes to SLS:
+1. **Optional**: If desired inspect the changes to SLS.
+Verify changes look reasonable for the hardware being added.
+For example, the only hardware from the new cabinets are added, and networking changes for any new UAN or management switches are present.

     ```bash
     vimdiff <(jq -S . "${HARDWARE_TOPOLOGY_ASSISTANT_FILES}/existing_sls_state.json") <(jq -S . "${HARDWARE_TOPOLOGY_ASSISTANT_FILES}/modified_sls_state.json")